mvollmer/cockpit-design-elements/elements.md

 [Modal](https://www.patternfly.org/components/modal/design-guidelines)
 component and should follow the relevant design guidelines.

-Cockpit uses left-aligned labels.
-[BUT SHOULD PROBABLY USE TOP-ALIGNED ONES!]

 Cockpit uses the Switch component only in situations where toggling triggers an immediate change to the system, such as when switching SELinux on or off.
 In a dialog, where the change to the system